Theoretical writings

 Click here to order a copy

-All-Interval Fractal Sets – A new analysis
+All-Interval Fractal Sets – the full picture

 Abstract: